marcrdavis/ArduinoTITO-PlayerTracking/README.md

   with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

+  1/9/2024 NEWS: I am currently working on Version 3.0 of the project.
+This new version takes improvements made in the TITODeluxe branch and merges them into the MEGA branch.
+Version 3.0 also includes some additional changes which may impact some users:
+     - Consolidates the RFID and the MAG sketches into one sketch to help reduce what I need to maintain
+     - Removes the Tournament Mode; this was not very stable and not freqently used based on feedback.
+If you want to continue using Tournament mode then stay on the version 2.0 sketch
+    - Updates to the Game Manager code; removal of Tournament Mode controls and code cleanup

-  10/22/2023 NEWS: I am currently working on a version of the Arduino TITO Deluxe using the new Arduino R4 WiFi board.
+  I am continuing to work on the code for the Arduino R4 WiFi version.
+Still running into problems with 9-bit serial mode.

-  Unfortunately this new hardware does not use the same serial registers as the old R3/Mega boards so converting the SAS 9-bit protocol is proving to be a bit of a challenge.
+  More details as version 3.0 develops!

   Build 20240107